 - a.
-Privacy Notices - i.
-The school will make available Privacy Notices for Pupils/Parents, Staff and Governors that set out how the school will make use of their personal data.
-These will be made available via the school website. - b.
-Consent - i.
-Where required the school will seek and record specific consent from data subjects (e.g. image permissions, email marketing, biometrics). - c.
-Data Protection Audit/record keeping/logs - i.
-The school will maintain suitable records which detail all data that is collected, processed and where appropriate shared.
+Privacy Notices - Walter Infant School and Nursery will make available Privacy Notices for Pupils/Parents, Staff and Governors that set out how the school will make use of their personal data.
+These will be made available via the school website.

+b.
+Consent

+- Where required Walter Infant School and Nursery will seek and record specific consent from data subjects (e.g. image permissions, email marketing, biometrics). - c.
+Data Protection Audit/record keeping/logs

+- i.
+Walter Infant School and Nursery will maintain suitable records which detail all data that is collected, processed and where appropriate shared.
 The SEGfL audit tool will be used for this purpose.
 In addition, the school will keep records of other key areas including:

 - Subject Access Requests see Appendix (B)

 - Data Breaches see Appendix (A)

 - Data retention schedule, disposal/destruction log

 - DPIA

 - Requests for changes to data

 - A general description of the technical and organisational security measures that are in place